-This measure tracks the change in the number of employees within the department.
-This measure converts salary dollars paid to temporary and salaried employees, as well as the amount paid for overtime worked, to full-time equivalency (FTE).
-In order to convert these numbers to FTEs, the total number of hours worked is divided by 2,080.
+This measure tracks the growth in the number of employees within the department.
+This measure converts salary dollars paid to temporary and salaried employees, as well as the amount paid for overtime worked, to full-time equivalency.
+In order to convert these numbers to FTEs, the total number of hours worked is divided by 2080.
 Overtime includes both salaried and wage employees.

 The data is collected and reported each quarter of the fiscal year.
-The data is a high-level view of overall staffing at MoDOT in relation to budgeted FTEs.
+The data is a high-level view of overall staffing at MoDOT in relation to authorized positions that could be filled.